zippy84/vtkbool/README.md

 - *Strips are invalid.*

-  tbd
+  There are intersection lines that intersect themselves.
+Either one of the inputs contains an assembly or there is one self-intersecting polygon that is involved in the intersection.

 - *CutCells failed.*

-  Will be printed out only, if some holes couldn't be merged into their outer cells.
+  Will be printed out only, if some holes couldn't be merged into their outer polygons.

 - *Boolean operation failed.*